In November 2015 I ran two wine tours to Chile (and one to Argentina – read that tour report here).

 And we also learnt, from almost everyone we visited, about the impact that soil has on wine character.
 It may be simplistic, but elegant approachable wines come from alluvial soils in the valleys where large stones, smoothed by the erosion of water have created free draining soils, while on the hillsides made from the last retreat of glaciers with their flinty, compact soils, are producing wine of great structure and complexity that may require more years’ ageing than most new world wines are given.

 Wine tourism has also come on leaps and bounds since 1998 as well.
 Many wineries now have good visitor centres, and we were constantly struck by the welcome we were given by everyone we encountered on our adventures.
-I hope these videos give an idea of the personalities we met, their passion for what they do – and listen out for the birdsong!

 During our tours we visited the following wineries – see the blog for more information on each: